Native American language

 Nihancan is the spider trickster of the Arapaho tribe.
 In modern Arapaho the pronunciation of this name is

-a common substitution in Plains languages.
-Nihancan is an interesting figure-- in some tales he plays the
+an "s" instead, a common substitution in Plains languages.
+Nihancan is an interesting figure-- in some tales he

-typical trickster/transformer role common to Algonquian tribes, making more or less benign mischief and
+plays the typical trickster/transformer role common to Algonquian tribes, making more or less benign mischief

 anti-social trickster type similar to Siouan spider spirits like Iktomi.

-but this is a misleading translation-- the Arapahos named white people after Nihancan, not vice versa!
+older translations, but this is a misleading translation-- the Arapahos named white people after Nihancan,

 Nihancan and the Dwarf's Arrow:

 Arapaho Indian legend in which Nihancan learns a lesson.